Pricing

 • Google's line: "AI search is still search."
 For Google AI Overviews / AI Mode especially, classic ranking and helpful-content quality drive citations, and there are no special tactics — no llms.txt, no content "chunking" tricks, no AI-only rewrites — that substitute for being genuinely good and findable.

-• The data's line: AI citation is increasingly decoupled from blue-link rank.
-Ahrefs found ~80% of AI-cited URLs don't rank in Google's top 100 for the query, and AI Overview citations from the top 10 fell from ~76% to ~38% over 2025.
-The strongest correlated signal isn't backlinks or rank — it's off-site brand mentions across trusted third parties (~0.66 correlation vs ~0.22 for backlinks), and ~82–85% of citations come from third-party/earned sources, not your own site.
+• The data's line: AI citation is increasingly decoupled from blue-link rank — most AI-cited URLs don't rank in Google's top 100, and AI Overviews increasingly cite pages beyond the top 10.
+The strongest correlated signal isn't backlinks or rank but off-site brand mentions across trusted third parties, and the large majority of citations come from third-party/earned sources rather than your own site.
+(Exact figures, dates, and sources live in references/evidence.md — keep volatile numbers there, not hardcoded here.)

 Reconcile them with four levers.
 Off-site consensus is the one most teams under-invest in: